jmanuel1/personal-website/_drafts/getting-started-with-selenium.md

 ## Downloading a web driver

 For Selenium to be useful, we'll need a *web driver*.
-Selenium uses this program to interface with a web browser and control it.
+Selenium uses this program to interface with a web browser and to control it.
 For our purposes, we'll download the Google Chrome web driver from the [ChromeDriver download page](https://sites.google.com/a/chromium.org/chromedriver/downloads) into the `se-get-started` directory.
 Make sure you name it `chromedriver`!